Wichita State WBB: Strong start for Shockers leads to victory over Grambling

-WICHITA, Kan. —The Wichita State women’s basketball team got off to a hot start and built a big enough lead to fight off a late Grambling State run to win, 77-65.
+WICHITA, Kan.
+(KSNW) — The Wichita State women’s basketball team got off to a hot start and built a big enough lead fighting off a late Grambling State run to win, 77-65.

 Mariah McCully led Wichita State (8-5) with 18 points and stole the ball five times.
 She added one rebound and made one shot from behind the arc.